ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-toggle-mode](images/xchaincode/xchaincode-toggle-mode.png)

-**3.** Upon success, you will no longer see the infinity sympbol next to `peer0.org1.example.com` and you will see the following message appear in the lower right corner:
+**3.** Upon success, you will no longer see the infinity symbol next to `peer0.org1.example.com` and you will see the following message appear in the lower right corner:

 ![VSCode-xchaincode83](images/xchaincode/xchaincode83.png)